 Enjoy meeting locals backpacking Malaysia.
 Malaysian people are very friendly.
 It’s a good thing that they can speak English.

 If you are going to visit Malaysia, you can get more information in this travel guide.
-If you want to read more guides from Southeast Asia, you can take a look here for Myanmar or Thailand.
+If you want to read more guides from Southeast Asia, you can take a look here for Laos or Thailand.
 You will find great information about travel in a low budget.

 Happy journey dear traveler.
 Remember, we are in this together.

 How to get from Kuala Lumpur Airport to City - All Possible Ways - Gamintraveler